-LOCAL HISTORY EXHIBITION 4TH AND 5TH MARCH 2017
+LOCAL HISTORY EXHIBITION

 Over 300 people visited the exhibition over the weekend and it kindled tremendous interest and enthusiasm.
 Most people stayed for a considerable length of time, such was their absorption in the display, and many came back the following day.
 As a community event, it was more successful than we could have imagined.
 We managed to raise £333 for St Oswald’s church and the same amount for UWALS, which will help us to put on an exciting programme of events next year.
 In response to the many requests received, we are looking at mounting a similar display this summer.
 We must thank Patsy and Malcom Campbell as well as the committee of Kettlewell hall, and everyone who gave up their time to bake, sell raffle tickets and serve refreshments on the day.